Camera Recommendations

 to affect parts availability.
 As of July 2012 a new

-available to over 2000 independent shops
+parts to over 200 independent shops AND

-nationwide - following in Kodak's footsteps -
+NIKON OWNERS nationwide - following in

-for factory repairs.
+anymore!
 Time for a jump to Canon?

 Tamron - recent changes in repair parts policies